EgoManiac/CopilotStudioMCPFix/README.md

 ---

 **About Chris Burns**
-IT Consultant from the UK specialising in Power Platform, AI integration, and robust connector development.
+Technical Architect and AI Automation Design Agency Owner (Kaizenova/Nasstar) from the UK specialising in Power Platform & Copilot Studio, Azure and AI integration.

 ---